PickleBoxer/dev-chatgpt-prompts/README.md

 > Create two [ define technology ] tests for the above 'tempFunction' function.
 One that is expected to pass and one that is expected to fail.

+## Adding Documentation

+Adding documentation requires creating clear and comprehensive explanations of a module’s purpose, design, and implementation.

+Prompt:

+> [prompt]
+>
+> Re-write the above text to be more verbose and include a lot of superfluous description about each thing, use very painting language.

 ## Direction / Advise / Questions

 ## Adding Documentation